kaspars-ozols/ado-copilot-code-review/README.md

    - `GITHUB_PAT` (mark as secret)
    - `AZURE_DEVOPS_PAT` (mark as secret)
 4. Link the variable group to your pipeline

+(Alternatively, create the pipeline first and then configure the pipeline-specific variables.)

 ## How It Works